 The Mayan Spirit that lets you visit the underworld

 Indigenous communities used it to cure physical and spiritual problems.
-The high amount of alcohol combined with the burn was associated with healing from stomach pains and the relief from evil spirits.
+The high amount of alcohol combined with the burn was associated with healing from stomach pains and being free from evil spirits.

-The burning feeling after drinking Pox is said to be caused by evil spirits leaving your body.
-And the comforting warmth following the burn is then filling the void the evil spirits left behind.
+The Mayas believed that the burning sensation after drinking the spirit was caused by evil spirits leaving your body.
+And the comforting warmth following the burn then would fill the void the evil spirits left behind.

-Additionally, the timing to legally allow selling Pox outside of the native region was just perfect.
-Since 2012 you can get Pox more easily.
-A brilliant time to benefit from the success of Mezcal.
-And as it was kept a secret for such a long time, many bartenders become curious and experimented with it.
-And today, you can find it in many bars across Mexico and in quite some American bars, too.
+Because the Mayan spirit has been kept a secret for such a long time, many bartenders have become curious and begun experimenting with it.
+Today, you can find it in many bars across Mexico and some North American bars.

 Pox is an intriguing and unique spirit with an ancient history.
-The Mayan spirit still plays a significant part in Tzotzil Mayan culture, but it is also one of the new and upcoming Mexican spirits.
+The Mayan aguardiente still plays a significant part in Tzotzil Mayan culture, but it is also one of the new and upcoming Mexican spirits.